iknowjason/Awesome-CloudSec-Labs/README.md

 [AWS Well-Architected Security Workshop](https://catalog.workshops.aws/well-architected-security/en-US): Self-deployed hands-on-labs to help you learn, measure, and improve the security of your architecture using best practices from the Security pillar of the AWS Well-Architected Framework.

-[OWASP EKS Goat](https://eksgoat.kubernetesvillage.com):  An intentionally vulnerable AWS EKS environment simulating real‑world misconfigurations, IAM flaws, and pod breakout along with defense hands on lab.
-Includes 20+ attack‑defense labs you can deploy and practice hands‑on.

 ## Azure